Chapter 13:

 On a sigh Naori turned his gaze from Ea’s statue to Tayo.
 “Back in the forest you said the land looked different.
 How would you know that?”

 Tayo rubbed a hand over his chin considering if he should tell the truth.
+He surrendered.
 “I… may… have been a tester.”

 A silence prickled between them.
 Naori feigns comprehension.
 “Oh.”
 He continues, “She looks beautiful,” he murmured, eyes fixed on the statue.

 “Yeah,” Tayo answered.
-“Almost like… the Bible’s descriptions of Einstein.”
+“Almost like… the scripture’s descriptions of Einstein.”

-Naori stirred, brow furrowing.
-He considers his answer carefully.
+Naori considers his answer carefully.
 “I don’t get that reference.”

 “That’s the wrong answer, Nathan.”
 Tayo’s heart lurched; his hand slid toward the bow resting against the bench.
 “Who—or what—are you?”